PetraMoser/Patent/README.md

-# Pirates and Patentents Replication File
+# Pirates and Patents Replication File

 This repository contains historical patent data and replication code for the book *"PIRATES AND PATENTS: THE ROLE OF INTELLECTUAL PROPERTY IN THE DEVELOPMENT OF THE WESTERN WORLD"* by Petra Moser